KevinJordan777/azure-network-protocols/README.md

  Folder: “no-access”, Group: “Domain Admins”, “Permissions: “Read/Write

-  Normal domain users are granted permission to  not access the "no-access" group at all.
+  Normal domain users are not granted permission to access the "no-access" group at all.

-  Admin only are allowed permission to access the "no access" group.
+  Only Admin are allowed permission to access the "no access" group.

 </p>
 <br />